Font Pairing Tool

 Consider Loading Times

 When using web fonts, be mindful of loading times.
 Each additional font family adds to page load time.
-Consider using system fonts or limiting the number of font weights you load.

 Maintain Consistency